Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Every Torgoen timepiece is equipped with a Swiss movement, mostly with Ronda quartz.
 Other calibers present in the watches originate from ETA, ISA Swiss, or Valanvron production lines.
 These movements are known workhorses with impeccable quality and accuracy that rarely let wearers down.

 A noteworthy thing with Torgoen is that while approximately three-quarters of the watches employ a Swiss caliber and are manufactured internationally, a quarter of the timepieces are actually Swiss-made and come with a genuine Swiss Made label.
-That is a solid guarantee that Torgoen means real business with the watches it offers.
+That is a solid guarantee that Torgoen means real business with its watches.

 When it comes to other parts of the watches, Torgoen employs higher-grade 316L stainless steel for cases, premium-class sapphire crystal and somewhat inferior hardened mineral for dial protection, long-lasting luminescence in watch hands and hour markers, and genuine Italian leather for straps.